riz0id/programming-notes/Environment.md

 | ...      | ...             |

 You can print the full global Python environment using the function [`globals`](https://docs.python.org/3/library/functions.html#globals) and the current local Python environment using [`local`](https://docs.python.org/3/library/functions.html#locals).

+# Next Reading

+Read sections 1.5, 1.6, and 1.7 by the 14th of Janurary.
+No class will be held on Jan 7th or Jan 9th.